pkova/nockchain/README.md

 1. **Connection Errors**:
    - `Failed to dial peer`: Network connectivity issues, you may still be connected though.
    - `Handshake with the remote timed out`: Peer might be offline, not a fatal issue.

+2. **Could not load mining kernel**
+   - We map 128GB for the Nock Stack but Linux disallows obvious overcommits by default.
+To allow overcommits: `sudo sysctl -w vm.overcommit_memory=1`

 ### How do I check wallet balance?